rmhorton/statprog/idiomatic_optimization/idiomatic_optimization.md

 Solution #1: environment vs. list
 ========================================================

-Looking up values by key requires sequential search in a list, and is very slow for long lists.
-An environment uses hashing to find values by key in constant time, regardless of the number of keys.
+In a list, looking up values by key requires sequential search in a list.
+An environment uses hashing to find values by key in constant time.

 ```
 LEXMAP <- new.env(size=length(lexical.database))